Are Anxiety and Panic Attacks the Same? Understanding the Key Differences

 Traits and Severity Comparisons

-Traits and Effects of Panic Attacks
+Traits of Panic Attacks

 • Rapid heartbeat